DevarakondaV/opencv_smile/README.md

 # Dependencies
 Requires OpenCV 3.3.0

-# Instruction on building files for Linux.
+# Instruction on building files for Linux

 First find a location on your computer for the repository.
 Then
 ```